Skip to main content

 To address this issue, consider the following best practices:

 • Generate the fake_answer for the search query, then using the fake_answer as the search_query.
 Then both the search_query and the document are in the same format.
-This idea is originally from Gao et al., ACL 2023 paper.
+This idea is originally from Gao et al., ACL 2023 paper, HYDE is its short name.

 • Using LLM to generate Q&A pairs from the document, or generate FAQs from the document.
 Then the search_query and the document are in the same format.